Now Reading

 Types of Hair Loss: What You Need to Know

 Hair loss is a very common concern–and it’s not even an exaggeration to say that many of us will deal with hair loss or hair thinning hair at some point in our lives.
-For some, hair loss is a “natural” phenomenon, almost something to be expected: they’ve seen older relatives deal with it, and they expect they’ll have to deal with it too when the times comes.
+For some, hair loss is a “natural” phenomenon, almost something to be expected: they’ve seen older relatives deal with it, and they expect they’ll have to deal with it too when the time comes.
 For others, hair loss comes as a major surprise: they’ll start noticing hair loss during or after a period of stress, after pregnancy, or even during a change of seasons.
 There are multiple types of hair loss, and it’s important to understand them–first, so you know what you’re dealing with, and second, so you know how to correct it (if you choose to!)

 On this post: